 - Does MusicButler sync with music services automatically?

-- Does disconnecting a music account delete my settings?
+- Does disconnecting a music account delete my artists?

 What is MusicButler?